jezzsantos/saastack/README_DERIVATIVE.md

 >
 > Warning: They may incur charges, or they may trigger rate-limiting policies on the accounts they are run against.

-`dotnet test --filter Category=Integration.External src\SaaStack.sln` (requires internet access to external services)
+`dotnet test --filter:"Category=Integration.External" src\SaaStack.sln` (requires internet access to external services)

 # Versioning the Code